AnnaPaulish/PCSC_ODE_Solver/README.md

 4. Select the executable `ODE` and run it.

 5. If the name for the output file was specified (i.e. is not *None*) the output file under that name can now be found in the project directory

+NOTE: In certain cases a permission error may arise when CLion tries to open the project (for example this has sometimes occurred when using the EPFL Linux virtual machines).
+In that case please switch to running the program using the command line.

 # <a name="run_CL"></a> Running the code from the Command Line